kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ## Modify your project and test the changes

 Now that your project has run successfully once, you can make changes using the convenience and power of your local development environment.
-In this section, you will change your project to use a modified classifier to create predictions on the iris data.
+In this section, you will modify the project to use a different ratio of training data to test data and check the effect of this change on Databricks.

 ### Modify the training / test split ratio